New England's Playground

-- Upper Cape: Covers the area closest to the mainland, including the towns of Bourne, Falmouth, Mashpee, Sandwich, and Woods Hole
+- Upper Cape: Covers the area closest to the mainland, including the towns of Bourne, Falmouth, Mashpee and Sandwich

 - Mid Cape: The "bicep" and "tricep" of the arm, including the towns of Barnstable, Hyannis, Dennis, and Yarmouth.
 One famous landmark in Hyannis Port is the six-acre oceanfront compound owned by the Kennedy family, which was originally the home of Joseph P. Kennedy, Sr. and his family that included sons John F. Kennedy, Robert F. Kennedy, and Ted Kennedy.

 Edgartown has emerged from its whaling past as the most upscale town on this upscale island.
 You'll see the former homes of sea captains of the 19th century.
-Walk the 2.75 miles to Chappaquiddick Island across the sand or take a ferry to fish or just enjoy its peaceful and quiet ambiance.
+Take a short ferry ride to Chappaquiddick Island to fish or just enjoy its peaceful and quiet ambiance.